 The Company has evaluated all events that occurred after the balance sheet date through the date when the financial statements were issued to determine if they must be reported.
-The Management of the Company determined that there was a reportable subsequent event to be disclosed as follows:
+The Management of the Company determined that there were no reportable subsequent events to be disclosed.